 Are mining and exploration activities eligible?

-Prospecting, exploring, and drilling for minerals or petroleum are statutorily excluded from being core R&D activities under s.355-25(2) ITAA 1997.
-Experimental development of new extraction, processing, or recovery techniques may still qualify, and related drilling or sampling work can sometimes be claimed as a supporting activity.
+Prospecting, exploring and drilling for minerals or petroleum are statutorily excluded from being core R&D activities under section 355-25(2) of the ITAA 1997.
+Experimental development of new extraction, processing or recovery techniques may still qualify, and related drilling or sampling work can sometimes be claimed as a supporting activity.

 What changed from 1 July 2025?